Severan Tondo

-The Severan Tondo or Berlin Tondo from c.
-200 AD is one of the few preserved examples of panel painting from classical antiquity, depicting the first two generations of the imperial Severan dynasty, whose members ruled the Roman Empire in the late 2nd and early 3rd centuries.
-It depicts the Roman emperor Septimius Severus with his wife, the augusta Julia Domna, and their two sons and co-augusti Caracalla and Geta.
-The face of one of the two brothers has been deliberately erased, very likely as part of damnatio memoriae.
+The Severan Tondo or Berlin Tondo is a circular wooden panel portraying the Roman emperor Septimius Severus with his wife, the augusta Julia Domna, and their two sons and co-augusti Caracalla and Geta depicting the first two generations of the imperial Severan dynasty, whose members ruled the Roman Empire in the late 2nd and early 3rd centuries.
+The face of Geta, one of the two brothers, has been deliberately erased in connection with his damnatio memoriae after his death in c.
+212. The panel was painted during the reign of Roman Emperor Septimius Severus before c.
+205 AD and measures 30.5 cm wide.
+The Severan Tondo is one of the few preserved examples of panel painting from classical antiquity to attest to the deliberate manipulation of a portrait for the purpose of dishonoring an individual.

 On the viewer's right is Septimius Severus, and to the left Julia Domna.
 In front of them are the boys Caracalla and Geta.
 All wear jeweled gold wreaths and imperial insignia, some details of which have been lost.
 The dating of the piece has caused some debate among scholars, with the final consensus being c.
 200 AD.
 The tondo has many stylistic connections to Fayum Mummy portraiture including materials and artistic elements, and its production has been located in the Fayum district of Egypt during this period.
 Later on the tondo re-emerged from the antiquities trade; the provenance is unknown before entering the Antikensammlung Berlin (inventory number 31329) in the 20th century.
 It is now in the Altes Museum.